ViniciusLagoGehrke/Pokemon-List/README.md

 ### Required (Must have)

- -[x] Home Screen - List of Pokemon cards fetched from the API.
+ [x] Home Screen - List of Pokemon cards fetched from the API.
 Clicking on a card will display the Pokemon detail screen to the user.

- -[] Pokemon Detail Screen - Display the information in a structured way -[] Test Test Test, we recommend Unit Tests and UI Tests
+ [] Pokemon Detail Screen - Display the information in a structured way

+ [] Test Test Test, we recommend Unit Tests and UI Tests

 ### Optional (Nice to have)

  -[x] Home Screen - Search Pokemon by name

  -[x] Responsive design / implementation

  -[/] Use React / GatsbyJS framework(s)

 ### Extra Mile (Nice Nice Nice to have)

- -[] use a Redux to store the data coming from the API
+ [x] use a Redux to store the data coming from the API

 ---